 C. Approved Internship Proposal highlighting student learning outcomes (attach it to this document; see p.
-22 for Internship Proposal guidelines) D. Agreements and Signatures • Internship Employer: I have discussed this internship with the student intern and wagreed upon the assigned work components appearing above.
-To help the student gain valuable work experience, I agree to provide: assistance as required, necessary trainst consultation, an orientation concerning our organizational policies and procedures, and meetings to provide guidance.
-I also agree to perform a mid-semester and final evaluation that the student intern using forms he/she will provide. ove.
-To help the student intern required, necessary training and cies and procedures, and regular Internship Supervisors Signature Date • Student intern : I concur with and accept the academic above.
+22 for Internship Proposal guidelines) D. Agreements and Signatures • Internship Employer: I have discussed this internship with the student intern and we hat agreed upon the assigned work components appearing above.
+To help the student integain valuable work experience, I agree to provide: assistance as required, necessary training a consultation, an orientation concerning our organizational policies and procedures, and regumeetings to provide guidance.
+I also agree to perform a mid-semester and final evaluation the student intern using forms he/she will provide.
+Internship Supervisors Signature Date • Student intern : I concur with and accept the academic above.
 I understand and will adhere to the internship registration work and academic assignments to the best of my ability information provided by my employer with strict confidentiality and adhere to the organization's policies and procedures, standards of ethical conduct.
 I will notify the faculty internship arise in connection with this internship. on procedure.
 I will complete all y.
 I will treat any proprietary ty, will familiarize myself with and will adhere to the highest Student Intern's Signature Date • Academic Director of Internships / Professor: I have disc of this internship with the student intern.
 I agree to corresp intern to discuss the internship experience.
 I will assess award the final course grade.
 Academic Director of Internships / Professor's Signature ond regularly with the student